- Before taking pictures, make sure you have permission.

 - It is common practice in Nepal to greet a stranger or friend by saying "Namaste" by bringing your palms together.

-- The gesture of appreciation and respect may be conveyed by using both hands while giving or receiving something.
+- The gesture of appreciation and respect must be conveyed with both hands while giving or receiving something.

 - Avoid discussing delicate subjects like religion or politics.
 There is a fine line between lighthearted conversation and heated discussion, which may lead to difficult situations and bad sentiments.